MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-any-type-app.md

 Common Data Service takes an "API first" approach.
 This means that the service doesn't just provide a mechanism to query data, it also provides metadata from the service on business rules, constraints, and so on that you can use to build intelligent, responsive apps and services.

 The API is secured by using OAuth.
-OAuth requires an identity provider for authentication.
-For Common Data Service, the identity provider is Azure Active Directory (Azure AD).
+OAuth requires an idtable provider for authentication.
+For Common Data Service, the idtable provider is Azure Active Directory (Azure AD).
 To authenticate with Azure AD by using a Microsoft work or school account, use the Azure AD Authentication Libraries (ADAL).

 For more information about getting started with the Common Data Service Web API, see [Use the Common Data Service Web API](/powerapps/developer/common-data-service/webapi/overview).